Muslim’s Alliance with Christians and Jews

 It may sound strange to some ears, these days, to hear about Muslim/Christian or Muslim/Jewish collaborations.
-However the fabric of Islam and the reality of history clearly point out the legitimacy of these facts.
-Many Christians, and perhaps Muslims, do not know that there were several instances of cooperation between Muslims and Christians and Muslims and Jews during rise of Islam in defense of justice and against the Idolaters.
+However, the fabric of Islam and the reality of history point out the legitimacy of these facts.
+Many Christians, and perhaps Muslims, do not know that there were several instances of cooperation between Muslims and Christians and Muslims and Jews during the rising of Islam in defense of justice and against the Idolaters.

-But those firm in knowledge among them (People of the Book) and the faithful believe in what God has revealed to you (Muhammad) and to those before you, and those who are steadfast in prayer, pay their religious tax, and believe in God and the day of Judgement.
-They all will receive a great reward from US.
+But those firm in knowledge among them (People of the Book) and the faithful believe in what God has revealed to you (Muhammad) and those before you, and those who are steadfast in prayer, pay their religious tax and believe in God and the day of Judgement.
+They all will receive a high reward from Us.
+Qur’an 2:4

 The Prophet (p) also said:

-It is apparent in the references above that Muslims not only believe in the messages of the previous prophets, but they also revere, honor and practice their teachings.
-This fact made the Muslims emotionally affected by what happen to the followers of those prophets.
+It is apparent in the references above that Muslims not only believe in the messages of the previous prophets but they also revere, honor and practice their teachings.
+This fact made the Muslims emotionally affected by what happened to the followers of those prophets.
 For example, the Muslims grieved when the Persian idolaters defeated the Byzantine Christians.
-Angel Gabriel descended, consoling the Muslims and bringing the good tidings that the Christians would be victorious in the near future.
-This was forecast with divine certainty in Surah Rum:
+Angel Gabriel descended, consoling the Muslims and bringing the good tidings that the Christians would be victorious shortly.
+This revelation forecasted with perfect certainty in Surah Rum:

 Muslims’ Alliance with the Christians of Abyssinia

 In the fifth year after the birth of Islam, Prophet Muhammad proposed to his companions to migrate to Abyssinia in an attempt to deliver them from the persecution and the violence of Quraysh.
 In this regard, the Prophet stated the following:

 I propose that you migrate to Abyssinia, where there is a Christian king, well known for his justice.